 The service properties provide the name of the load balancer.
 You can connect to the application by accessing that load balancer address in your web browser.

-Because this sample deployment creates a cloud load balancer, you should keep in mind that creating the load balancer can up to a few minutes.
+Because this sample deployment creates a cloud load balancer, you should keep in mind that creating the load balancer can take up to a few minutes.
 You also might experience a slight delay before it is running properly due to DNS propagation and synchronization.

 Remove the sample application by running the following commands: